Haysto Logo

 Do you know how much credit you have at your fingertips?
 Mortgage lenders will look at your available credit and how much of it you’re using.
 This is known as ‘credit utilisation’.
 Banks work this out by dividing your current debt by your available credit limit.

 As a general rule, it’s best to try and keep this under 30%.
-But it’s not game over if your percentage is higher than this, you’ll probably just need to find the right lender.
+But it’s not 'game over' if your percentage is higher than this, you’ll probably just need to find the right lender.
 A mortgage broker (like us!) can help you do this.

 Plan your credit applications